pascomnet/documentation/mobydick/content_en/02user/02user.md

 |For internal calls|Incoming **internal** calls are forwarded to the voicemail box of the person called if the they are on the phone or not available to answer the call.
 Accounts using the **Internal / After** settings will automatically be handled according to the settings applied.|
 |For all calls| All calls are forwarded to the voicemail box if the person called is on the phone or does not answer.
 As a result **Internal / After** and **External / After**  actions are automatically created to handle this scenario.|

 Enabling the **mobydick Softphone** will mean that the user will automatically be created with a mobydick Software Telephone.
-This will enable the user to use the <!-- FixMe Link -->mobydick Client exactly like a normal desktop telephone.
+This will enable the user to use the mobydick Client exactly like a normal desktop telephone.

 Save your changes and review the user details:
 ![Screenshot - edit user in mobydick](../../images/user_edit.png?width=90% "User edit")